rocky-linux/documentation/docs/desktop/gnome/decoder.md

 ---
 title: Decoder
 author: Christine Belzie
-contributors: Steven Spencer
+contributors: Steven Spencer, Ganna Zhyrnova
 ---

 ## Introduction

-Need a QR code for your website, application, or social media profiles?
+Do you need a QR code for your website, application, or social media profiles?
 Check out Decoder!
-It is an application that lets create, save, and export QR codes.
+The application lets you create, save, and export QR codes.

 ## Assumptions